 The County Evacuation Plan utilizes the Mendocino Transit Authority (MTA) and school district buses and vans to aid in the evacuation effort.
-For example, during the 2018 Ranch Fire 6 Ukiah School District buses were used to evacuate the County jail.
+For example, during the 2018 Ranch Fire 6 Ukiah School District buses were used to evacuate the County Jail.
 In addition, the MTA supplied a bus and driver on standby at Howard Hospital for the potential evacuation use.
 There are currently no transportation agreements in place.
 Having pre-established agreements will expedite these requests.
 While a number of small charter bus companies are available in the County, this consultant believes the resources of, first the MTA, and then the school districts are more than adequate to fill emergency evacuation/transportation needs of the County.
+It should be noted that several non-governmental organizations (NGO) such as Meals on Wheels and local senior centers operate MTA buses and vans.
+These NGO's serve vulnerable residents/populations so there is familiarity with many of the individuals that would need evacuation assistance.